 Is Central Market Hall expensive?

 Central Market Hall prices are generally reasonable, especially compared to Western Europe markets.
 Prices vary depending on the stall and type of goods.
 Remember, it's acceptable - and even encouraged - to browse and compare prices before buying.
-For souvenirs, snacks, and spices, you'll usually find fair pricing and excellent value, particularly compared to more touristy locations.

-Insider Tips for Visiting Central Market Hall:
+Insider tips for visiting Central Market Hall:

 To make your Central Market Hall experience even better, remember these quick tips: